April 2026 Economic Release Dates

 Definitions:

 The U.S.-based, not-for-profit educational association ISM, founded in 1915, is the oldest and the world’s largest supply management association serving professionals and organizations in the field.
 The ISM purchasing managers' indices (PMI®) are monthly indicators of U.S. economic activity based on surveys of purchasing managers at more than 300 manufacturing firms.
 The reports continue to be consistent and accurate in indicating the direction of the overall economy, in addition to the manufacturing and services sectors.
-The ISM Manufacturing PMI® report measures new orders, production and employment, supplier deliveries, raw materials inventories, customers’ inventories, and export and imports rates.
+The ISM Manufacturing PMI® report measures new orders, production and employment, supplier deliveries, raw materials inventories, customers’ inventories, and export and import rates.

 This ISM Services PMI® report measures business activity, new orders, employment and supplier deliveries in the services sector.